CodingAbdullah/Ethereum-Wallet-Dashboard/README.md

 <br />

 ## `Dockerfile`
 Attached within the server folders are Dockerfiles needed to Dockerize the servers and run as standalone containers.
-This will essentially, allow users to containerize the applications by generating an image to represent the servers and run them as containers.
+This will essentially, allow users to containerize the application by generating an image to represent the servers and run them as containers.

 <br />